omgnetwork/omgnetwork.github.io/docs/watcher/run-watcher.md

 #### 1.5 Install Docker Compose

-The current guide will demonstrate how to set up and manage a Watcher via Docker Compose tooling due to simplicity of running this on your laptop/PC.
+The current guide will demonstrate how to set up and manage a Watcher via Docker Compose tooling due to the simplicity of running this on your laptop/PC.

 ```
 curl -L https://github.com/docker/compose/releases/download/1.26.0/docker-compose-`uname -s`-`uname -m` > /usr/local/bin/docker-compose && chmod +x /usr/local/bin/docker-compose && exit